MoadMaroufi/Fine-Tuning-LLMs-with-QATCH/README.md

 ### Acknowledgment
-I would like to thank Paolo Pappotti (EURECOM), Simone Papicchio, PhD (EURECOM, Politecnico di Torino), and Professor Luca Cagliero (Politecnico di Torino) for their supervision on this project.
+I would like to thank Paolo Papotti (EURECOM), Simone Papicchio, PhD (EURECOM, Politecnico di Torino), and Professor Luca Cagliero (Politecnico di Torino) for their supervision on this project.
 A special thanks to Professor Paolo Pappotti for providing such a valuable learning opportunity and to Simone Papicchio, PhD, for helping me push through with regular meetings every week, offering valuable advice and insights.